To monitor information regarding the Coronavirus (COVID-19), click: https://health.arizona.edu/healthalerts

 Neuroscience is the scientific study of nervous systems.
 The field encompasses the anatomy, behavioral functions, biochemistry, development, evolution, genetics, pharmacology, and physiology of nervous systems as well as biologically inspired robotics and prosthetics, computational modeling, and mechanisms of neurological and psychiatric diseases.
 The Department of Neuroscience is devoted to education and research in this remarkably interdisciplinary and dynamic field of modern science.
 Research in the Department of Neuroscience emphasizes analysis of neural circuits as it pertains to cellular, developmental, molecular and systems neurobiology, neuroethology, and neurogenetics.

-Neuroscience Colloquiums are jointly supported by the Neuroscience Department and the Graduate Interdisciplinary Program in Neuroscience.
+Neuroscience Colloquiums are jointly supported by the Department of Neuroscience and the Graduate Interdisciplinary Program in Neuroscience.